About Soybean Sprouts

 Lysine-Arginine Ratio Analysis

-Examples of foods with a high lysine-arginine ratio include dairy products, fish, poultry, fruits, and vegetables.
-These foods can provide the body with enough lysine to compete with arginine, potentially reducing the risk of viral replication.
+Foods that have a high lysine-arginine ratio include dairy products, fish, poultry, fruits, and vegetables.
+These foods can supply the body with sufficient lysine to compete with arginine and inhibit the virus from replicating and causing outbreaks.

 Because Soybean Sprouts contains slightly more lysine than arginine, increasing its consumption may benefit people who suffer from herpes, as it may boost the immune system.